 It is interesting that this description very closely matches that of an object seen by PC Alan Godfrey (FSR Vol.27 No.2).
 He also reported the middle of the object rotating but the top stationary.
 He saw the object in as close a proximity as Wendy, but some six weeks before she claimed she had her experience.
-At the time Wendy filled in her R1 form PC Godfrey's case had not been reported in the national press.
+At the time Wendy filled in her Rl form PC Godfrey's case had not been reported in the national press.
 On top of the Scottish UFO says Wendy there was an "antennae"

-which also pulsed light in an up-and-down fashion.
-This too
+On top of the Scottish UFO says Wendy there was an "antennae" which also pulsed light in an up-and-down fashion.
+This too was orange.

-was orange.